aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

 Where possible, it's recommended that your distro kernel picks up drivers that are enabled in defconfig or even derives itself from the defconfig.
-This will ensure that as new devices are enabled upstream they will trickle-down and may become supported in your distro without any intentional effort.
+This will ensure that as new devices are enabled upstream they will trickle down and may become supported in your distro without any intentional effort.

 ### Config fragments